• Free shipping on all orders

 Image Credit: Creativa Images, Shutterstock

 Some serious causes of increased tear production are abnormal eyelashes, conjunctivitis, eye infections, corneal ulcers, and allergies.
 The vet will perform an ocular examination to look for signs of abnormalities and inflammation.
-They may also do a fluorescein stain test in which fluorescein is placed inside the eye.
-If there’s no nasolacrimal disruption, the stain will be visible in the nose in a few minutes.
-Failure of the stain to enter the nose may indicate a blockage.
+They may also do a fluorescein stain test in which this green dye is placed inside the eye.
+If there’s no nasolacrimal disruption, the dye will be visible in the nose in a few minutes.
+Failure of the dye to drain through the nose may indicate a blockage.

 How Is Epiphora Treated?

-Depending on the cause, your vet may perform surgery to remove the extra eyelashes or correct the eyelid position.
-If there’s a nasolacrimal blockage, the vet will anesthetize your dog before treatment.
-They will try to unblock by inserting a cannula through the tear duct openings to flush out the obstruction.
+Epiphora is treated depending on the cause.
+For example, your vet may perform surgery to remove extra eyelashes or correct the eyelid position.
+If there’s a nasolacrimal blockage, the vet will try to unblock it by inserting a cannula through the tear duct openings to flush out the obstruction.
 If there’s no nasolacrimal blockage, the vet may prescribe medications and eye drops to treat the underlying cause.

 Divider 5